Sylvania Waters (TV series)

-Sylvania Waters was an Australian reality television series that followed the lives of an Australian family from the suburb of the same name within Sydney Sutherland Shire.
+Sylvania Waters is an Australian reality television series that followed the lives of an Australian family from the suburb of the same name within Sydney Sutherland Shire.
 The show's main characters were Noeline Baker and Laurie Donaher, who lived at 48 Macintyre Crescent.
 They are followed over a six-month period, emphasising their newfound wealth and luxurious lifestyle as well as interpersonal conflicts.
 The show was an early example of an Australian reality series.
 It premiered on Australian television in 1992 and was co-produced by the Australian Broadcasting Corporation (ABC) and the British Broadcasting Corporation (BBC).
-The show later was one of the inspirations for the hit series Kath and Kim.
+The show later was one of the inspirations for the sitcom Kath and Kim.